 The Tribe of Levi was set apart to serve God with specific duties concerning the Tabernacle (later the Temple) but of the Levites only those descended from Aaron were to be priests – those who would represent the people to God, and God to the people.

 2 Make sacred garments for your brother Aaron to give him dignity and honour.

 (Many artists have produced similar diagrams of the priestly clothes)

 The priests, starting with Aaron, were to have not only recognisable uniforms, but ones which stood out – made of expensive materials that would be beyond the reach of other people.
 But more than that, they were to be clothes suitable to wear when you met with Almighty God.
 They could only be the best.

 3 Tell all the skilled workers to whom I have given wisdom in such matters that they are to make garments for Aaron, for his consecration, so that he may serve me as priest.
 4 These are the garments they are to make:

-a breastpiece, an ephod, a robe, a woven tunic, a turban and a sash.
+a breastpiece (A), an ephod (B), a robe (C), a woven tunic (D), a turban (E) and a sash (F).
 They are to make these sacred garments for your brother Aaron and his sons, so that they may serve me as priests.
 5 Make them use gold, and blue, purple and scarlet yarn, and fine linen.

 Note that even the skills used to make all these articles came from God himself – the workmanship had to be faultless.
 Nothing is mentioned about shoes; were the priests expected to take their shoes off when they stood before God?